Last March 7-10, 2017, Dr. Aileen Guzman, Asstistant Professor and Associate... Read more

 As such, last May 17, 2016, students taking the Advanced Health and Safety Class, visited Baliwag Water District (BWD)to learn how local water utility authorities consider and apply environmental health and safety practices.
 The class was given a lecture by BWD on their operations in providing potable water and in treating sewage.
 The class also got a chance to see the facilities of BWD and to interact with the operators, engineers and administrators of BWD.

-The Department of Environmental Science, in collaboration with the...
+The Department of Environmental Science, represented by Dr. Aileen Guzman,...
 Read more